furryablack/vue-3-doodle/README.md

 - Unauth area for unauthorized access to internal areas
 - Maintainance area for technical pages like service-unavailable, page-not-found, etc

-Every area has base area-frame components looks like:
+Every area has base area-frame component looks like:
 ```vue
 <template>
   <router-view />